Table of Contents

 When contacting providers, ask these specific questions:

-- “Is your certification nationally recognised and ARC-compliant?”
+- “Is your certification nationally recognised?”
 (It must be)

 - “Can training be done during the week?”
-(Think about the time that suits you better – morning or evening; we prefer weekdays so staff can be with family at the weekend)
+(Think about the time that suits you better – morning or evening; WJS Training can do anytime – weekdays or weekends, mornings, lunch breaks, or after work hours)

 - “What’s your availability for onsite training in [your suburb]?”